 During high school, I immersed myself in classes like wildlife ecology, veterinary science, and pathology.
 I was blessed with amazing science teachers and two of them were crazy enough to lead a group of 18 teenagers to Belize over the summer.
 For two weeks, we explored the jungle, caught iguanas, and snorkeled among the most abundant and colorful fish I’d ever seen.
 The experience changed my life and, along with a wicked sunburn, I returned to Michigan with a serious travel bug.

 I enrolled at Colorado State University to study Environmental Health.
-In addition to the standard biology, chemistry, and physics courses, I learned about the intersection of humans and the environment with classes like epidemiology and human disease and the environment.
+In addition to the standard biology, chemistry, and physics courses, I learned about the intersection of health and the environment with classes like epidemiology and human disease and the environment.
 The highlight was a semester studying tropical ecology in Costa Rica, including an ethnobotany class.
 Each Monday, a dozen of us would load into small boats to cross from the small town to an expansive tropical rainforest.
 Hiking a mile into the jungle, we’d meet up with our teacher (who lived in an open-air tree house!) and spend hours learning edible and medicinal uses of tropical plants.
 I investigated intertidal marine habitats and helped local schools develop projects to clean their local waterways.
 And I tried my hand at salsa dancing.
 It was a magical time.

 After graduating, I had a brief stint at a land trust in Iowa where I saw first-hand the importance of protecting land, particularly large intact landscapes.
 Throughout a 14-year career at the Tampa Bay Estuary Program, I worked to protect our coastal ecosystem by improving water quality and restoring habitats like seagrass and mangroves.
 I relished the chance to get in the field, snorkeling to monitor seagrass beds or counting fish on artificial reefs.
 The estuary program is a model in cooperation and has achieved phenomenal water quality improvements using aggressive pollution control measures and cooperation between the public and private sector, non-profits, academia, and citizens.
 Despite an increase in population, water quality in Tampa Bay is better than it was in the 1980s.